<?xml version="1.0" encoding="UTF-8"?>

 <entry>

-<link rel="alternate" href="https://weadorehim.com/blog/full-coverage-needs" />
+<link rel="alternate" href="https://weadorehim.com/blog/test-the-kiosk-without-false-offline-alerts" />

 <author>